 The wrist closure is longer than the standard gloves and this improves the protection, stabilizes the wrist more, and just feels more secure.

 The technology and weight distribution are ideal for reducing the impact delivery period and in this way, you can preserve more energy.
 Actually, this is the first time I experience a pair of gloves that can effectively accomplish it.
 This factor alone can convince boxers to give this pair a shot.

 IMF padding can be the reason why you may prefer this pair.
-It is injected and is molded that provides a natural fit for fists.
+It is injected and is molded which provides a natural fit for fists.
 This also distributes the shock evenly and minimizes the shock in a very short amount of time.
-The attached thumb’s position is at the right place and does not bother you while punching, closing your hands, and considering the price; the leather quality is not bad at all.
+The attached thumb’s position is at the right place and does not bother you while punching, or closing your hands, and considering the price; the leather quality is not bad at all.

 Also, this one’s price is not as high as the other gloves on the list.